Willow Creek to Yreka

 The true gem though is located just a few miles outside of Weitchpec.
 Bald Hills Rd is found just 4 miles up the river at Martins Ferry.
 A post office operated at Martins Ferry from 1861 to 1862 and from 1865 to 1891.
 There was a military fort at the place in the 1860s.
 The name honors John F. Martin, its first postmaster, who also operated a ferry across the river.

 Bald Hills Rd is paved for 13 miles to the top of the French Camp Ridge and flows through a series of nine switchbacks before popping out of the forest near 3157 ft Coyote Peak.
 Bald Hills Rd leads up the ridgeline and at the summit, you find the newly built Yurock Veterans Cemetery and reminds a lot of the Northern California Veterans Cemetery on Gas Point Rd near Igo.
-The middle section of Bald Hills Rd is a gravel ranch road connecting to the Pacific Ocean.
+The middle section of Bald Hills Rd is 3-miles of gravel ranch road connecting back to pavement then down to Highway 101 and to the Pacific Ocean.

 Bald Hills Road